 The TEACH Act, 17 U.S. Code § 110 (2), was signed into law in 2002.
 It expands the scope of educators' rights to perform and display works and to make the copies integral to such performances and displays for digital distance education, making the rights closer to those we have in face-to-face teaching.
 This TEACH Act Requirements Checklist can guide decisions on copyright compliance for courses.
 If a specific use of a copyright-protected work does not fit within the TEACH Act, the use of the work may fall within Fair Use, or permission to use the work must be obtained from the copyright owner.

-The TEACH Act covers works an instructor would show or play during class such as movie or music clips, images of artworks in an art history class, or a poetry reading.
+The TEACH Act covers media an instructor would show or play during class such as movie or music clips, images of artworks in an art history class, or a poetry reading.
 The rights granted DO NOT extend to the use of:

 These sites outline tools and techniques for identifying and contacting copyright owners.